Niall McCabe: 2018 season

 McCabe had his contract renewed with Louisville and he made his season debut on 17 March against USL expansion side Nashville SC where earned both a goal and an assist.
 He went on to appear in 22 of Louisville's 34 matches while scoring four goals with four assists.
 He also appeared in two of Louisville's five U.S. Open Cup matches as Louisville reached the quarter-finals of the competition for the first time in its history.
 This included a 3–2 victory over the New England Revolution of MLS; Louisville's first victory over an MLS side.
 McCabe also appeared in all four of Louisville's USL Cup matches and scored two goals in Louisville's first round match against the Indy Eleven; his first brace as a professional.
 He and Louisville went on to win the USL Cup Final against Phoenix Rising.
 On 9 October McCabe became the first Louisville player to reach 100 combined appearances in both the USL and USL Cup playoffs.
 He finished the year with 111 appearances across all competitions.

 2019 season

 McCabe resigned with Louisville for the 2019 season as the final player from the original roster to remain with the club.

+He retired following the 2025 season.